kuzzleio/documentation/src/sdk-reference/js/6/ms/spop/index.md

 # spop

 Removes and returns one or more elements at random from a set of unique values.
-If multiple elements are removed, the result set will be an array of removed elements, instead of a string.

 [[_Redis documentation_]](https://redis.io/commands/spop)